-More children and teens are overweight or obese now than ever before.
-In the United States, nearly 1 out of every 3 children is overweight or obese.
+In the United States, approximately 1 out of every 3 children and teens is overweight or obese.
 Children who are overweight or obese are at risk for serious health problems as they get older, including the following:

-Your family doctor can help determine whether your child has a weight problem by calculating his or her body mass index (BMI).
-The BMI is an approximate measure of body fat.
+As children grow and develop, some weight changes are normal.
+It may be hard for you to tell if your child is overweight.
+If you’re concerned about your child’s weight, talk to your family doctor.
+Your doctor can help determine whether your child is overweight by calculating his or her body mass index (BMI).
+BMI is an approximate measure of body fat.
 It is based on your child’s height and weight.

-Many websites offer BMI calculators to help adults determine their BMIs.
-However, you should not use these calculators to measure your child’s BMI.
-That’s because children’s BMI numbers are broken into categories called percentiles.
-Percentiles allow your doctor to compare your child’s BMI with other children who are the same age, height and sex.
-If your child’s BMI is higher than 85% of other children who are the same age, height and sex, he or she is considered overweight.
-If your child’s BMI is higher than 95% of other children, he or she is considered obese.
+Many websites offer calculators to help adults determine their BMI.
+However, you should not use these calculators to determine your child’s BMI.
+Children’s BMI numbers are broken into categories called “percentiles.”
+Percentiles allow your doctor to compare your child with other children who are the same age, height, and sex.
+If your child’s BMI is higher than 85% of other children who are the same age, height, and sex, he or she is considered overweight.
+If your child’s BMI is higher than 95% of other children who are the same age, height, and sex, he or she is considered obese.

-Perhaps.
-Generally, diseases and hormone imbalances will cause other symptoms in addition to weight gain.
-Be sure to tell your family doctor if you have noticed any other unusual changes in your child, such as fatigue, constipation or dry skin.
-This information will help your doctor better evaluate your child’s weight gain.
+In most cases, people who have a disease or a hormone imbalance will have other symptoms in addition to weight gain.
+Be sure to tell your family doctor if you have noticed any changes in your child, such as fatigue, constipation, or dry skin.
+This information will help your doctor evaluate your child’s weight gain.

-The doctor will want to know about any medicine your child is taking, including vitamins and herbal supplements.
-If your child’s weight gain occurred after he or she began taking a medicine, share that information with your doctor.
 Some medicines can contribute to weight gain.
+Your doctor also will want to know about any medicine your child is taking, including vitamins and herbal supplements.
+If your child gained weight after he or she began taking a medicine, let your doctor know.

 This content was developed with general underwriting support from The Coca-Cola Company.